Clan Maclean Heritage Trust

 The Trust also arranged sponsorship of a special Clan Maclean area in the main Piping Hall at the College of Piping in Glasgow (thanks to an individual's gift of £1,500).

 Most recently, the Trust completed the compilation of the first new book of Maclean pipe music for more than 100 years.
 For more information about this book, see here.
-It was launched at the International Gathering on Mull in June this year.
+It was launched at the International Gathering on Mull in June 2012.
 The Trust also sponsored a piping competition, held at the National Piping Centre in August, when four leading pipers each played one of the Maclean tunes.
-For further information on both these events, see Events.
+For further information on both these events, see 2012 Events.